ehanc69/gemini-samples/guides/building-agents.md

 ## Best Practices for Engineering Agents

 Building the loop is easy; making it reliable, transparent, and controllable is hard.
-Here are key engineering principles derived from top industry practices.
+Here are key engineering principles derived from top industry practices, grouped by functional area.

-### 1. Tool Ergonomics
+### 1. Tool Definition & Ergonomics
 Your tools are the interface for the model.
 Don't just wrap your existing internal APIs.
 If a tool is confusing to a human, it's confusing to the model:

 *   **Clear Naming:** Use obvious names like `search_customer_database` rather than `cust_db_v2_query`.
 *   **Precise Descriptions:** Gemini reads the function docstrings to understand *when* and *how* to use a tool.
 Spend time writing these carefully—it is essentially "prompt engineering" for tools.
-*   **Don't "Dump" Data:** LLMs have a limited context window.
-Do not have a tool that returns an entire 10MB database table.
-Instead of `get_all_users()`, create `search_users(query: str)`.
-*   **Return meaningful errors:** Don't return a 50 line Java stack trace.
-If a tool fails, return a clear string like Error: File not found.
-Did you mean 'data.csv'?.
+*   **Return Meaningful Errors:** Don't return a 50-line Java stack trace.
+If a tool fails, return a clear string like `Error: File not found.
+Did you mean 'data.csv'?`.
 This allows the agent to self-correct.
-*   **Tolerate fuzzy inputs:** If a model frequently guesses file paths wrong, update your tool to handle relative paths or common typos rather than just erroring out.
+*   **Tolerate Fuzzy Inputs:** If a model frequently guesses file paths wrong, update your tool to handle relative paths or fuzzy inputs rather than just erroring out.

 ### 2. Context Engineering

-Models have a finite "attention budget".
-Every tool result is returned back into the loop and consumes tokens.
-If an agent runs for too many turns, it can get "confused" as irrelevant past information distracts it.

-*   **Truncate Outputs:** If a tool returns a massive JSON object, consider trimming it to only essential fields before sending it back.
+Models have a finite "attention budget."
+Managing what information enters the context is crucial for performance and cost.

+*   **Don't "Dump" Data:** Don't have a tool that returns an entire 10MB database table.
+Instead of `get_all_users()`, create `search_users(query: str)`.
-*   **Just-in-time:** Instead of pre-loading all possible relevant data upfront (traditional RAG), effective agents often use "just-in-time" strategies.
-The agent maintains lightweight identifiers (file paths, database keys) and uses tools to dynamically load data into context only when needed.18 For example, a coding agent shouldn't load the entire codebase; it should use list_files and read_file tools to explore on demand.
+*   **Just-in-time Loading:** Instead of pre-loading all data (traditional RAG), use just-in-time strategies.
+The agent should maintain lightweight identifiers (file paths, IDs) and use tools to dynamically load content only when needed.
-*   **Compression:** For very long-running agents, you may need to occasionally summarize the history and start a fresh chat session with that summary as the new system instruction.
+*   **Compression:** For very long-running agents, summarize the history, remove old context or start a new sessions.
-*   **Agentic Memory:** The agent actively maintains notes or a scratchpad persisted outside the context window, pulling them back in when relevant to track progress.
+*   **Agentic Memory:** Allow the agent to maintain notes or a scratchpad persisted *outside* the context window, pulling them back in only when relevant.
-- **Loop limit:** Ensure your loop has a max_iterations break (e.g., 15 turns) so it doesn't get stuck in a loop and drain your API credits.

-### 3. Start Simple
+### 3. Don't over engineer

 It's tempting to build complex multi-agent systems.
 Don't.

-- **Maximize a single agent first.** Gemini is highly capable of handling dozens of tools in a single prompt.
+*   **Maximize a Single Agent First:** Don't immediately build complex multi-agent systems.
+Gemini is highly capable of handling dozens of tools in a single prompt.
-- **Split only when necessary.** If you find your agent getting confused because it has too many similar tools (e.g., `update_customer_billing` vs `update_customer_shipping`), try to split them into separate subagents.
-- **Prioritize Transparency and Debugging:** Understand why your agent takes specific actions.
-Log tool calls and parameters.
-Analyzing the model's reasoning helps identify if issues lie in the prompt, the tool description, or the implementation.
+*   **Escape Hatches:** Ensure loops can be stopped like a `max_iterations` break (e.g., 15 turns).
-- **Guardrails and System Instructions:** Use the `system_instruction` to guide the model hard rules or add additional classifier and guardrails, e.g. "You are a billing agent.
-You are strictly forbidden from offering refunds greater than $50.
-You must always ask for confirmation before finalizing a transaction."
+*   **Guardrails and System Instructions:** Use the `system_instruction` to guide the model with hard rules (e.g., "You are strictly forbidden from offering refunds greater than $50") or use external classifier.
-- **Human-in-the-loop:** For sensitive actions (like `send_email` or `execute_code`), pause the loop and require user confirmation before the tool is actually executed.
+*   **Human-in-the-loop:** For sensitive actions (like `send_email` or `execute_code`), pause the loop and require user confirmation before the tool is actually executed.
+*   **Prioritize Transparency and Debugging:** Log tool calls and parameters.
+Analyzing the model's reasoning helps identify if issues, and improve the agent over time.

 ## Conclusion